CyberT33N/extjs-cheat-sheet/README.md

 ## Store
 - The Store class encapsulates a client side cache of Ext.data.Model objects.
 Stores load data via a Ext.data.proxy.Proxy, and also provide functions for sorting, filtering and querying the Ext.data.Model instances contained within it.
+- You can also say it communicates with the Model.